 - a.
 A map of the Primary Market Area (PMA) including the subject site.
 Identify boundaries by census tracts, jurisdictions, street names, or other geography forming the boundaries.
 Define the larger geographic area in which the PMA is located (i.e. city, county, MSA). - b.
 A physical description of the PMA including the methodology used to define it. - c.
 A detailed narrative that includes market specific language rather than a list of generic concepts or factors considered.
 The narrative must also: - explain how the market area was determined; and - discuss whether prospective tenants within the PMA will be able to afford the Pro Forma rents and if they cannot provide further comments on where eligible demand will come from. - d.
 Identify the borders of the market area and approximate distance from the subject property/site. - e.
 Census tracts that encompass the PMA. - f.
-Provide the most recent statistics on race available for the census tract. - g.
 The analyst may provide information about the secondary market area, however demand should be based solely on the PMA.